 NOTES AND MORE

-• This chapter in Tubman Travels continues on, following Minty as she gets married and changes her name to Harriet, ut then finds herself at risk following the death of her owner: Will his heirs sell her off to cover his debts, shipping her away from that new husband and her beloved father?
+• This chapter in Tubman Travels continues on, following Minty as she gets married and changes her name to Harriet.
+She then finds herself at risk following the death of her owner: Will his heirs sell her off to cover that owner’s debts, shipping her away from her new husband and her beloved father?
 These fears and doubts would fuel Tubman’s bold decision to take off in search of freedom from slavery.
 More about Tubman Travels and my other books here.

-• In 2021, archeologists working on Peter’s Neck located what they believe are the remains of the cabin where Tubman’s father, Ben Ross, lived during this period.
-You can read a summary of that work here.
-The photo up top here shows a cabin from slavery times that is located in Caroline County, Md.
+• The photo up top here shows a cabin from slavery times that is located in Caroline County, Md.
 Read the story of that cabin in another excerpt from Tubman Travels here.
+The photo towards the bottom shows Tubman on the right and the archeological dig on the left.
+It accompanied the media release I linked to above.

 • Thank you for spending time with this story!
 If you are interested in more along these lines, sign up for the Month of Fundays newsletter, which includes links to my storytelling work as well as to Jill Jasuta’s Delmarva photography.
 The newsletter also connects you with the best fun events and happenings coming up on the Delmarva Peninsula.
 Sign-up links are at the bottom left of most every page on this site.